seanpm2001/Takeout_Tuesdays/OldVersions/README/English/1/101-200/README.txt

 - **Date:** `2026, Tuesday, April 28th`
 - **Takeout targets:** `Mastodon` ***{*** `Seanpm2001.techhub.social` ***}***
 - **Note:** `I did my weekly Mastodon takeout again this week.
 I was more active on Mastodon, making several posts, and a heavy amount of boosts.
 No attempts to fix the hard drive issue were made this week, responses were accepted, but did not come up.
 I am still facing the issue, I just didn't post about this week.
-This was also the one-hundredth consecutive week in which I also uploaded takeout pictures to the Takeout Tuesdays repository.
+This was also the one-hundred-first consecutive week in which I also uploaded takeout pictures to the Takeout Tuesdays repository.
 There are some other sites I need to try and do takeouts on.

 - **Backup size:**
 - - **Compressed:** `216.4 megabytes` _(Ubuntu won't let me see the size in bytes here)_ (switched from Ubuntu 24.04, to Ubuntu 22.02 since last update)